namtonthat/simple-strength-program/README.md

-A simple Python script to automate the creation of a powerlifting mesocycle.
+A simple Python script to automate the creation of a powerlifting 5 week mesocycle - based off linear periodization and RPE cycles.

 ## 🏁 Getting Started
 1. Clone repo into local directory and navigate to repo.